-- A personal statement of purpose written and submitted by the applicant.
-This should be a concise, sharply focused and well-crafted essay of a page or more that conveys intellectual ambitions, indicates how the program of study satisfies the student’s interests, and how the student would contribute to the program.
+A statement of purpose which should be a concise, sharply focused and well-crafted essay of a page or more that conveys intellectual ambitions, indicates how the program of study satisfies the student’s interests, and how the student would contribute to the program.

-- Writing Sample: this should be an academic research paper or scholarly essay that demonstrates your capacity to do doctoral level work.
-(Ph.D. students only).
+Ph.D. applicants are also required to submit a Writing Sample, which should be an academic research paper or scholarly essay that demonstrates the applicant’s capacity to do doctoral level work.

 How to Apply

-Please send your completed application, $30 application fee (for first time applicants), official transcripts, official GRE scores, Florida residency affidavit, TOEFL scores (international applicants), and certificate of financial responsibility (international applicants) to the Office of Admissions.
+Please have your official transcripts, official GRE scores, TOEFL or IELTS scores (international applicants), and certificate of financial responsibility (international applicants) sent to the Office of Admissions.

 Extra Considerations for International Students

 Our international students are valued members of our academic community, and contribute much to the vitality of our department.
-Presently, we have graduate students from Argentina, Bulgaria, Canada, Great Britain, India, Italy, Kenya, Peru, Philippines, South Korea, Turkey, and Zambia.
+Presently, we have graduate students from Azerbaijan, Bosnia and Herzegovina, Brazil, Canada, China, India, Kuwait, Mexico, Senegal, South Korea, Turkey, and Vietnam.